Timoney Technology Limited of Ireland: CM-32

 The CM-32 8x8 IFV is a further development of the 6x6 CM31.
 The Taipei Times reported that the AIFV has been chosen by the ROC military as its next wheeled armoured fighting vehicle.
 The AIFV is being built under license in Taiwan with a full transfer of technology.

 Reports in September 2003 stated that Taiwan would be going ahead with its decision to procure a locally developed and manufactured 8x8 IFV.
 The project was launched in 2002, at a cost of NT$700 million (US$21.9 million).

 Mass production started in 2007, with an initial order for 600 units.
 It is estimated that up to 1,400 CM-32s may end up being in operational service.

 On 11 January 2005, Taiwan officially named the 8x8 "Yunpao" ("Clouded Leopard") at a ceremony attended by President Chen Shui-bian.

 Rheinmetall

 In October 2010, Rheinmetall MAN Military Vehicles agreed to cooperate with Timoney Technology; Timoney would make independent suspension and transmission systems for new types of RMMV vehicles.
 The first example is the Wisent.

+Sales to Russia

+Timoney Technology has supplied parts to Russia in 2012 that may have been used in the invasion of Ukraine.
+There is evidence that University College Dublin, IDA Ireland and Enterprise Ireland have provided support for Timoney Technology.